Mindwerks/wildmidi/README.md

-WildMIDI is a simple software midi player which has a core softsynth library that can be use with other applications.
+WildMIDI is a simple software midi player which has a core softsynth library that can be used in other applications.

 The WildMIDI library uses Gravis Ultrasound patch files to convert MIDI files into audio which is then passed back to the calling application.